cloudfoundry/apt-buildpack/README.md

 - ascii
 - libxml
 ```
-`truncatesources` as the name suggestes trancaces the sources.list file and puts just entries specified.
+`truncatesources` as the name suggests truncates the sources.list file and puts just the entries specified in repos section.
+This maybe needed in environment where ubuntu public repos are blocked.

-`cleancache` calls `apt-get clean` and `apt-get autoclean`
+`cleancache` calls `apt-get clean` and `apt-get autoclean`.
+Useful to purge any cached content.

 #### Using a PPA